aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 - `sudo yum remove <package>`: uninstall a specific package
 - `yum search <package>`: search for a package
 - `yum info <package>`: get info on a package

+### `apk`

+`apk` is the package manager for alpine linux.

+Here are the commands yum offers to maintain the package manager:

+- `sudo apk update`: update the package manager
+- `sudo yum update`: update the package manager

+And here is how you can manage installed packages:

+- `sudo apk add <package>`: install a package
+- `sudo apk del <package>`: delete a package
+- `sudo apk search <package>`: search for a package
+- `sudo apk info <package>`: get information of a package

+### Nix

+A unique package manager providing reproducible builds, atomic upgrades, and easy rollbacks.

+- `nix search nixpkgs <package>`: search for a specific package
+- `nix profile install nixpkgs#<package>`: install a specific package
+- `nix profile remove nginx`: remove a specific package

+### `snap`

+`snap` is a universal package manager that can be installed and is already shipped with many distros.
+It is meant for installing user-facing apps like VSCode, not really packages.

+- `sudo snap install code`: install vscode
+- `sudo snap remove code`: uninstall vscode
+- `snap list`: list all apps installed.

+Advantages:

+- Cross-distro
+- Automatic updates
+- Sandboxed

+Drawbacks:

+- Larger packages
+- Slower startup for some applications